Kenilworth: 19th century to present

 With the demise of the defensive role of the castle, Kenilworth had ceased to be a place of national significance, but Sir Walter Scott's 1821 novel Kenilworth brought it back to public attention, and helped establish the ruins of the castle as a major tourist attraction.

 In the early 19th century Kenilworth was known for its horn comb making industry, which peaked in the 1830s.

-Kenilworth was revolutionised by the arrival in 1844 of the railway to the town, when the London and Birmingham Railway opened the Coventry to Leamington Line, including Kenilworth railway station.
+Kenilworth was revolutionised by the arrival of the railway to the town in 1844, when the London and Birmingham Railway opened the Coventry to Leamington Line, including Kenilworth railway station.
 The station was rebuilt in 1884 and a new link line was opened between Kenilworth and Berkswell to bypass Coventry.
 This closed to all traffic on 3 March 1969.
-The railway station was located to the south of the Finham Brook valley, and this caused the focus of settlement at Kenilworth to move south, away from the castle, and nearer to the railway station, industrialists from Birmingham and Coventry arrived, who developed the area around the town's railway station with residential and commercial developments.
-In the 19th century Kenilworth had some fine large mansions with landscaped gardens; these were demolished after the First World War and Second World War for housing developments.
-The railway also brought a number of new industries to Kenilworth, such as tanning, brick making, and chemicals, and also caused substantial growth in Kenilworth's market gardening; which became known for producing crops such as tomatoes and strawberries.
+The railway station was located to the south of the Finham Brook valley, and this caused the focus of settlement at Kenilworth to move south, away from the castle, and nearer to the railway station.
+Industrialists from Birmingham and Coventry arrived, developing the area around the town's railway station with residential and commercial buildings.
+In the 19th century Kenilworth had some fine large mansions with landscaped gardens; these were demolished after the First World War and Second World War to make way for housing developments.
+The railway also brought a number of new industries to Kenilworth, such as tanning, brick making, and chemicals, and also caused substantial growth in Kenilworth's market gardening, which became known for producing crops such as tomatoes and strawberries.

 The town's growth occasioned the addition of a second Church of England parish church, St John's, which is on Warwick Road in Knights Meadow.
 It was designed by Ewan Christian and built in 1851–1852 as a Gothic Revival building with a south-west bell tower and broach spire.
 By the 1870s Kenilworth's population had exceeded 4,000.